What is Electronic Ignition System, its Diagram and How it Works?

 Armature:

-The armature is what generates a magnetic field in the system. unlike the battery ignition system that has contact breaker points, it’s being replaced with the armature in the electronic ignition system.
+The armature is what generates a magnetic field in the system.
+Unlike the battery ignition system that has contact breaker points, it’s being replaced with the armature in the electronic ignition system.
 This armature consists of a reluctor with teeth that is the moving part, a vacuum advance, and a pickup coil to catch the voltage signals.

 The electronic module collects the voltage signals from the armature so that the circuit can be made and broken.
 This sets the timing of the distributor to accurately supply current to the spark plugs.